-Going with low cut shoes save even more weight and less bulk around the ankles makes them cooler on your feet.
+Going with low cut shoes saves even more weight, and less bulk around the ankles makes them cooler on your feet.
 Low cuts feel more like a running shoe with winter treads.

 The trade off with low cuts is less ankle support and protection from abrasion.
 For day trippers hiking on a flat trail with snacks and water on their backs, it’s not an issue.
-For trekking in the mountains, you may want to consider heavier boots, especially if you’re hauling camping gear and heading into the outer regions.
-But if it’s a trek from teahouse to teahouse, you can get away with a lighter boot.
+For trekking in the mountains, you may want to consider heavier hiking boots, especially if you’re hauling camping gear and heading into the outer regions.

-One last word… lighter boots are good to go right out of the box.
-Heavy boots, on the other hand, may need some break in time before a long hiking trip.
+Lighter hiking boots are good to go right out of the box.
+Heavy hiking boots, on the other hand, may need some break-in time before a long hiking trip.
 Wearing them on a few shorter day hikes first could mean the difference between tending blisters and relaxing by the fire with a warm drink.